Vishazm/Vishazm/README.md

 # Welcome to My GitHub Portfolio!

 ## About Me
 👋 Hello!
-I'm a passionate data enthusiast with experience in data science, data engineering, and machine learning.
+I'm a passionate data enthusiast with experience in data analytics, data engineering, and machine learning.
 I love exploring data, solving complex problems, and sharing my learning journey through projects.

 ## What You’ll Find Here
 🔍 On my GitHub, you'll discover projects covering data analysis, machine learning models, and data engineering pipelines.
 Each repository includes detailed documentation to help you understand the project's goals, tools used, and insights gained.